smarterskipper/MPT-UPDATER/README.md

 2. Run the application

 3. Follow the on-screen instructions to configure the GitHub repository URL or use a preset.

-### Configuration

-You can configure the GitHub repository URL in two ways:

-1. **Enter the URL manually:**
-   - Select option `1` from the main menu.
-   - Enter the desired GitHub repository URL.

-2. **Use a preset URL:**
-   - Select option `2` from the configuration menu to use the preset URL (`https://github.com/smarterskipper/MPT-Skipper`).

 ## Usage